Skip to main content

 Websocket

 Websocket should works out of the box since only one app is spawned per website configuration.
-However, The websocket disconnects if NGINX reloads.
-To retain websocket data after NGINX reload, use Proxfix NOHUP
+However, The websocket disconnects if NGINX reloads as of websocket sessions data lost in memory.
+To retain memory data after NGINX reload, use Proxfix NOHUP

 Proxfix NOHUP